 It's a paradox of online life that we crave convenience and expect advertisers to anticipate what we want, but don't like the idea that someone is watching our every move.
 The kind of tracking that makes the perfect ad appear in your feed at the perfect time would basically amount to stalking if it happened in the real world.
 And yet, despite all the noise around GDPR and Cambridge Analytica, that genie's not going back in the bottle.
 That puts the onus on marketers to be more thoughtful about how we use the targeting tools available to us.
 There's few things more valuable to a brand than the customer's trust, and once you lose it, it's gone forever.

-The Kentucky Derby already happened, but that doesn't mean you can't enjoy this timeless Adweek video from the great John Tejada, wherein innocent bystanders are asked to guess between ad agency and horse names.
+Other stuff The Kentucky Derby already happened, but that doesn't mean you can't enjoy this timeless Adweek video from the great John Tejada, wherein innocent bystanders are asked to guess between ad agency and horse names.
 It's harder than you think (or actually exactly has hard as you think).